f & g header logo

 • Protection from Wage Theft: California protects employees from wage theft, which includes any violation of wage and hour laws, such as not paying minimum wage, denying overtime pay, or making illegal deductions from your pay.

-How Freeburg & Granieri (APC) Can Help
+How Freeburg & Granieri, APC Can Help

 At Freeburg & Granieri, APC, we specialize in exceptional employment law services in Pasadena, California.
 Attorneys with over a decade of experience handle each case, ensuring personalized and effective representation.
 Throughout your case, you will have direct contact with your attorney.